 Timer operation response

-A <timerRef> element invokes an operation to either start or cancel a timer.
+A <timerSchedule> element invokes an operation to either start or cancel a timer.
 The name attribute refers to the name of the timer, operation tells whether to start or cancel, and interval gives the elapsed time.
 Interval is expressed in the lexical space of XML schema type duration.
 That type includes the magnitude and time unit of the period in conformance to standard ISO 8601.
 The <responses> elements represents actions to take when the timer expires.
 Actions can include sending a message, setting a state variable, or invoking a state machine transition.

 Invoking a timer operation: start a timer for 120 seconds.
 On timer expiration, send a cancel message, provided the order is still open

-<fixr:timerRef actor="trader" name="exposureTimer" operation="START" interval="PT120S">
+<fixr:timerSchedule actor="trader" name="exposureTimer" operation="START" interval="PT120S">

 <fixr:responses>